top of page

 The exchange of phone numbers for communication.

-In order to create value we need an initial exchange.
+To create value we need that type of initial exchange.

-Yet, we also need to cause people to repeatedly perform an exchange.
+Yet, we also need to cause people to repeatedly perform an exchange us.

-This leads us to the next two elements of value.
+This leads to the next two elements of value.

 Expectations & Trust

-After an initial exchange, there are two more doors that one must go through in order to build value.
+After an initial exchange, there are two more things that one must fulfill to build value.

 After an exchange we all walk away with expectations, if those expectations are met, the level of trust goes up.

-If those expectations continue to be met time and time again, no matter how things may change through the exchanges, Trust is developed.
+If expectations continue to be met time and time again, no matter how things may change, trust is developed.

 Once trust is established, we finally have value.